Sickle Cell Disease and Anaemia – How To Know the Difference

 Globally, Sickle cell disease (SCD) is most common in sub-Saharan Africa, East Mediterranean areas, the Middle East, and India.

-Nigeria, as the most populous black nation in the world, has the highest burden of disease in sub-Saharan Africa.
+Nigeria, the most populous black nation in the world, has the highest burden of disease in sub-Saharan Africa.

 Understanding the disease will help in its prevention and treatment.